Taxis of New York City

-In New York City, taxicabs come in two varieties: yellow and green; they are widely recognizable symbols of the city.
+Taxicabs in New York City come in two varieties: yellow and green; they are widely recognizable symbols of the city.
 Taxis painted yellow (medallion taxis) are able to pick up passengers anywhere in the five boroughs.
-Those painted apple green (street hail livery vehicles, commonly known as "boro taxis"), which began to appear in August 2013, are allowed to pick up passengers in Upper Manhattan, the Bronx, Brooklyn, Queens (excluding LaGuardia Airport and John F. Kennedy International Airport), and Staten Island.
+Taxis painted apple green (street hail livery vehicles, commonly known as "boro taxis"), which began to appear in August 2013, are allowed to pick up passengers in Upper Manhattan, the Bronx, Brooklyn, Queens (excluding LaGuardia Airport and John F. Kennedy International Airport), and Staten Island.
 Both types have the same fare structure.
-Taxicabs are operated by private companies and licensed by the New York City Taxi and Limousine Commission (TLC).
+Taxicabs are operated by private individuals or companies and licensed by the New York City Taxi and Limousine Commission (TLC).
 It also oversees over 40,000 other for-hire vehicles, including "black cars", commuter vans, and ambulettes.